ABC-bi/Building-Damage-Segmentation-Datase/README.md

 ## Data Availability

-The datasets used and analyzed during the current study are available from the corresponding author upon reasonable request.
+The datasets used and analyzed during the current study are available from the corresponding author upon reasonable request via lijiaqi@ustl.edu.cn.
 Related materials will be made available in this repository.

 ## License